pentandra/lifepreserver/content/blog/a-social-business/index.markdown

 ![A Social Business](social-business.png){: .static .retina }
 {: .aside .img }

-We have had an identity crisis lately as we have tried to figure out who we really are as a company.
-Since the beginning of this whole venture, we have felt like we have been straddling the fence between a profit and non-profit organization in our desires to promote research and grow in the way we envision yet have the community support that is so critical in the future of research.
+We have gone through an identity crisis recently as we have tried to figure out who we really are as a company.
+Since the beginning of this whole venture, we have felt like we have been straddling the fence between a profit and non-profit organization in our desires to promote research and grow in the way we envision yet have the community support that is so critical for the future of research.
 We wanted a business structure that took the best parts from both!

 <!--MORE-->

-We have a <a href="/company#mission">mission</a> that is really the most important reason that we are doing this to begin with---and we believe in it.
+We have a <a href="/company#mission">mission</a> that is the most important reason that we are doing all this to begin with---and we believe in it.
 We are so excited about it.
 But at the same time we have some great business ideas to promote this new paradigm of research.
 We don't want to have to deal with the funding limitations and red tape of the <span class="oldstyle">501</span>(c)<span class="oldstyle">(3)</span>.
 We just want to focus on our mission.
 On the other hand, we don't want the fact that we are a for-profit company to deter people from supporting what we are doing.

-Originally, we felt strongly about doing this as a for-profit company so we would have the flexibility we need to do whatever it took to promote our mission, and also so we could generate sufficient profits to extend our reach for good as far as we can.
-We wanted to be self-sufficient and not have to worry about the success of the next fundraising campaign.
+Originally, we felt strongly about doing this as a for-profit company so we could have the flexibility to do whatever it took to promote our mission and generate sufficient profits to extend our reach for good as far as possible.
+We also wanted to be self-sufficient and not have to worry about the success of the next fundraising campaign.

-Having gone down this path, one thing we have wondered about is how do we rally researchers, scholars, academics, and others behind us if we are a for-profit company?
+As a for-profit company, one thing we have wondered about is how do we rally researchers, scholars, academics, and others behind us?
 Isn't this the domain of the not-for-profits?

-After thinking about it some more, I thought of some companies that I have come to admire.
-All of them are run by people who have a higher vision for what business can be.
-These are good companies started by good people that think businesses can be more than heartless profit machines.
-They have what is sometimes referred to as a double or triple bottom line (people, planet, profit).
+After thinking about it some more, I remembered some companies that I have come to admire.
+All of them are run by people who have a higher vision of what business can be.
+They are good companies started by good people that think businesses can be more than heartless profit machines.
+They have what is sometimes referred to as a double or triple bottom line (people, planet, and profit).
 One such business, Ben & Jerry's Homemade, Inc. (you know, the yummy ice cream), gives <span class="oldstyle">7.5</span> percent of their before-tax profits to charity and purchases brownies from a bakery that hires people from